 Designed for the everyday, recreational rider whether you’re commuting or out for a weekend roll.
 The Skate Helmet is a simple design, with in-mould construction and adjustable fit.
 It also comes in the widest range of colours to match your ride.
 These look great with our vintage bikes!

 The Reid helmet range sold in Australia and New Zealand markets is subject to extremely strict testing.
 As wearing a helmet in Australia is required by law, Australian-designed helmets must adhere to some extremely high quality and safety standards.

 Brains can be injured when the brain tissue keeps moving inside your head and then stops suddenly when it hits your skull.
 Helmets allow the brain extra TIME and SPACE to slow down by absorbing some of the force and thus reducing injury.
 Read more on how helmets work.

-So stay safe and wear a helmet each and every time you ride.
+So, stay safe and wear a helmet each and every time you ride.
 Even if it’s a short 2-minute trip!
-Check out our range of helmets here »
+Check out our Reid helmet range here »